AI compute market signals and learning

 Power Watch

-Power signals carry the same source, last-checked, and confidence fields as provider data.
+Power signals carry the same source, last-checked, and confidence fields as provider data, and the regional tables show a Confidence column.
 Aggregated capacity claims are labeled, not implied.

 Corrections